 This project took long, much longer than expected.

 Starting with Arduino, I learned how eInk displays works and how to speed up the refresh.
-That was to boring, get become ultimate power-saving I decided to use 8-bit PIC to control the Arduino Pro Mini.
-Now In stand buy - its just using "no power".
-Power saving is so difficult - so I decided to let my clock check for light, and for to sleep.... aahh and it does wake up with a touch-sensor... and much more..
+That was not enough for me, to get it really power-saving I decided to use 8-bit PIC to control the Arduino Pro Mini.
+Now - when its in stand-buy - its just using "no power".
+Power saving is so difficult - so I decided to let my clock check for light, and in the dark it gets into sleep-mode .. and with light..it wakes up so quickl (watch the video below).
+In addition, you can use a touch-sensor to wake-it up.. and much more..

 This project is not recommended to "copy" - I just wanted to do it this "my way" and because....I could do it.